niceguy4/ftp_download_large_files/README.md

              ['How.to.Count.Sand.Grains.as.a.Hobby.S15E61.VHS.mkv', '/files/morefiles/lessfiles/downloads/How.to.Count.Sand.Grains.as.a.Hobby.S15E61.VHS.mkv']]
 ```

 Semi-related issues found on *stackoverflow* that this script attempts to resolve.
-These links talk about issues with download large files and the server dropping the connection and how to handle "pinging" the send with 'NOOP' command to keep connection alive.
+These links talk about issues with downloading large files and the server dropping the connection.
+Also discussed is how to handle 'NOOP' command *'ping'* to keep the connection alive.

 [ftplib-error-perm-550-operation-not-permitted-when-trying-to-download-the-sec](https://stackoverflow.com/questions/73534659/ftplib-error-perm-550-operation-not-permitted-when-trying-to-download-the-sec)